-The England winger has expressed his frustration at not getting enough game time at the Etihad Stadium and the Black Cats are close to providing him with an escape routeGreg Stobart
+The England winger has expressed his frustration at not getting enough game time at the Etihad Stadium and the Black Cats are close to providing him with an escape route.

-Talks between the champions and the club who Johnson supported as a boy are already at an advanced stage and the former Middlesbrough player is expected to complete a move back to the North East early next week.
+Talks between the champion and the club which Johnson supported as a boy are already at an advanced stage and the former Middlesbrough player is expected to complete a move back to the North East early next week.

-The 25-year-old is yet to agree personal terms with Sunderland, who would be open to taking the player on a 12-month loan deal should they be unable to come close to matching his £75,000-a-week wages, although City are not keen on that option.
+The 25-year-old is yet to agree personal terms with Sunderland, which would be open to taking the player on a 12-month loan deal should they be unable to come close to matching his 75,000 pounds-a-week wages, although City is not keen on that option.

-Sunderland, who began their Premier League campaign with an encouraging goalless draw away against Arsenal on Saturday, have been quiet in the transfer market so far this summer, recruiting only Carlos Cuellar and Louis Saha on free transfers.
+Sunderland, which began its Premier League campaign with an encouraging goalless draw away against Arsenal on Saturday, has been quiet in the transfer market so far this summer, recruiting only Carlos Cuellar and Louis Saha on free transfers.